SeedWISE: Enterprise training for women DPhil researchers

 Sally Charles FHEA, is the Mathematical & Physical Life Sciences (MPLS) divisional lead for Enterprise Training and Events curated for the Researcher community within the division.
 She has been involved in University Enterprise Education for more than five years and previously worked at Robert Gordon University in Aberdeen where she led on a number of initiatives.
 Before moving to Higher Education she ran her own business for nearly a decade and prior to that she worked in Film Finance, was an Authorised Person with the Financial Services Authority and worked in tax planning.
 Find Sally on LinkedIn.

-Once you have been offered a place on the programme, we will ask you to confirm your place by payment of a £30 deposit.
-The deposit is fully refundable on completion of the course in its entirety.
+If you are offered a place on the programme, we will ask you to confirm your place by payment of a £30 deposit.